 If you have the proper equipment to safely transport a shipping container, our preferred option is for the customer to pick-up their own box.

 After purchase, we will provide you with a release number and pick-up information.
 You can then go to the intermodal depot on the release and have the container loaded on your truck.

 Please be aware you are required to comply with all DOT and OSHA rules while at the intermodal depot and Western Container Sales cannot be liable for any issues during transport.

 If you don’t have a truck capable of safely hauling a container, we can help you with delivery.

 We take your online security seriously.
-All payment processing happens on secure third party sites like Paypal, Stripe, Bread, or Shopify's Payment Gateway (credit cards used in the Shopify portal are processed by Braintree and credit card payments for rentals are processed by Stripe).
+All payment processing happens on secure third party sites like Stripe, Bread, or Shopify's Payment Gateway (credit cards used in the Shopify portal are processed by Shopify Payments, which is powered by Stripe, and credit card payments for rentals are processed by Stripe).
 Western Container Sales uses these third party sites because they are industry leaders in eCommerce transactions.
 Stripe is trusted by companies like Pinterest and lyft for processing online payments.
-Braintree is used by companies like Boxed, Uber and StubHub.
-We simply tell the payment gateway what you had in your cart and they manage your secure transaction.

 We need 40' of additional space for tilt-bed trucks, and 60' of extra space for roll-off trucks.
 Visit the About Delivery page to learn more.